alljoyn/extras-webdocs/docs/develop/run-sample-apps/onboarding/index.md

 # Running The Onboarding Samples

-There are two types of Onboarding sample applications, an Onboarder and an Onboardable.
+There are two types of Onboarding sample applications, an Onboarder and an Onboardee.
 The [Onboarding service framework][learn_onboarding] is both a definition of how a Wi-Fi Radio will function on a device and the AllJoyn&trade; interface used to communicate.

-An Onboardable application is responsible for starting up as an Access Point (AP) and offering up that it supports the Onboarding service framework via [About Announcements][learn_about].
+An Onboardee application is responsible for starting up as an Access Point (AP) and offering up that it supports the Onboarding service framework via [About Announcements][learn_about].
 Once provided a set of user-provided AP credentials, the application